Helicopter ride over Victoria Falls in Zambia

 Chobe Day Trip

 This is quite something.
-Following the interesting cultural experience of crossing the border between Zambia and Botswana you will visit the river and park at Chobe - world famous for the absolutely stunning variety and quantity of animals and birds.
+After crossing over the sensational new bridge at Kazungula, which is the border between Zambia and Botswana, you will spend the day in the Chobe River and National Park - world famous for the absolutely stunning variety and quantity of animals and birds.
 It's a must for anyone who's not had time to safari, and a huge treat for anyone with a camera.

 Historic Bridge Tour